crigroup/osrobotics/planning/path_planning.md

-In the Probabilistic Roadmap method, instead of following a regular grid, samples are taken at random in $$\mathcal{C}_\mathrm{free}$$, see Fig. 2.
+In the Probabilistic Roadmap method, instead of following a regular grid, samples are taken at random in $$\mathcal{C}_\mathrm{free}$$, see figure below.
 Since there is no a priori grid structure, several methods exist for choosing the pairs of vertices for which connection is attempted: for instance, one may attempt, for each vertex, to connect it to every vertices that are within a specified radius *r* from it.